hoangduytran/blender-manual/manual/modeling/geometry_nodes/curve/operations/curve_to_mesh.rst

 The Curve to Mesh node converts all splines of a curve to a mesh.
 Optionally, a profile curve can be provided to give the curve a custom shape.
+This profile curve is scaled by the radius at each control point;
+see the :doc:`/modeling/geometry_nodes/curve/write/set_curve_radius`.

 The node transfers attributes to the result.
 Attributes that are built-in on meshes but not curves, like ``sharp_face``, will be transferred to the correct domain as well.